OrienteerBAP/Orienteer/PITCHME.md

 ## Key Features

 - Open Source
-- Dockerized/Cloud-based
+- Docker/Cloud ready
 - Rapid Application Development
 - Extreme performance
 - High integration capabilities
 - Pareto principle
-    - 80% Out Of the Box
+    - 80% is Out Of the Box
-    - But there are configuration(!!!) capabilities for the last 20%
+    - The REST 20% can be easily plugged

 ---